evanckennedy/evanckennedy/README.md

 I'm a junior software developer based in Winnipeg, Canada, passionate about building full-stack applications and solving complex problems.
 I enjoy both frontend and backend development and am always seeking opportunities to broaden my knowledge.
 When I'm not coding, I like to read, blog, or play sports.

-I graduated with a Diploma in Software Development from the Manitoba Institute of Trades and Technology
+I graduated with a Diploma in Software Development from the Manitoba Institute of Trades and Technology.

 ## 🎥 Project Demos
 Want to see my projects in action?
 Check out my [YouTube playlist](https://youtube.com/playlist?list=PLxO5hb91uH0O0bcLsGXu2xFxj4tz1l6g5&feature=shared) where I demo some of my apps and projects.